Earnn/python-engineer/README.md

 Before you continue, ensure you meet the following requirements:

+* Installed Python (you can download it via https://www.python.org/downloads/).
+Note: This project using python 3.7
 * Installed Django
 * Installed djangorestframework
 * Installed tweepy (for using Twitter's API)